 Kalari Kovailakom, Kerala

 They call this sublime locale the “Palace For Ayurveda”.
+And it is without doubt one of the best vacation destinations India has to offer.

 It is literally an ancient palace that has been restored and converted in to an Ayurveda centre.